gabihajdu/CTF/README.md

 # CTF
-Here you can find the writeups of different CTF challenges from HTB
+Here you can find the writeups of different CTF challenges from HackTheBox.